Hangz-nju-cuhk/Talking-Face-Generation-DAVS/README.md

 Create the default folder "checkpoints" and put the checkpoint in it or get the CHECKPOINT_PATH
 ```

-* Samples for testing can be found in this [folder](https://drive.google.com/open?id=1ykjOZwwFfyP2V1vdUVsm2v4r1QSM-uxa).
+* Samples for testing can be found in this folder named [0572_0019_0003](https://drive.google.com/open?id=1ykjOZwwFfyP2V1vdUVsm2v4r1QSM-uxa).
 This is a pre-processed sample from the [Voxceleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) Dataset.

-* Run the testing script for generation from video:
+* Run the testing script to generate videos from video:

 ``` bash
 python test_all.py  --test_root './0572_0019_0003/video' --test_type 'video' --test_audio_video_length 99 --test_resume_path CHECKPOINT_PATH
 ```
-* Run the testing script for generation from audio:
+* Run the testing script to generate videos from audio:
 ``` bash
 python test_all.py  --test_root './0572_0019_0003/audio' --test_type 'audio' --test_audio_video_length 99 --test_resume_path CHECKPOINT_PATH
 ```